Founded: In 1963 and opened in 1965, established by the N.C. General Assembly

 Calendar: Two terms (fall and spring), August to May.
 Also a Summer Session.

-Schools: Five – Dance, Design and Production (includes a Visual Arts Program), Drama, Filmmaking, and Music – plus High School and Undergraduate Academic Programs
+Schools: Five – Dance, Design and Production (includes a Visual Arts Program), Drama, Filmmaking, and Music – plus a High School Academic Program and Division of Liberal Arts.

 Degrees, Diplomas Awarded:

-Design and Production – B.F.A., College Arts Diploma, Master of Fine Arts (three years)
+Design and Production – B.F.A., Master of Fine Arts (three years)

-Drama – High School Diploma (12th grade only), B.F.A., College Arts Diploma
+Drama – High School Diploma (12th grade only), B.F.A., four-year Undergraduate Arts

 Visual Arts – High School Diploma (11th & 12th grades)